-Larry is a senior security analyst with InGuardians after a long stint in security and disaster recovery in healthcare, performing penetration testing, wireless assessments, and hardware hacking.
-He also diverts a significant portion of his attention to co-hosting the PaulDotCom Security Weekly podcast and likes to tinker with all things electronic and wireless, much to the disappointment of his family, friends, warranties, and his second leatherman.
-Larry also co-authored Linksys WRT54G Ultimate Hacking and Using Wireshark and Ethereal from Syngress.
+Larry is a Senior Security Analyst with InGuardians after a long stint in security and disaster recovery in healthcare, performing penetration testing, wireless assessments, and hardware hacking.
+He also diverts a significant portion of his attention to co-hosting the PaulDotCom Security Weekly podcast and likes to tinker with all things electronic and wireless, much to the disappointment of his family, friends, warranties, and his second Leatherman Multi-tool.
+Larry co-authored Linksys WRT54G Ultimate Hacking and Using Wireshark and Ethereal from Syngress.
 Larry is an Extra Class Amateur Radio operator (KB1TNF) and enjoys developing hardware and real-world challenges for the Mid-Atlantic Collegiate Cyber Defense Challenge. @haxorthematrix

-617.1 HANDS ON: Wireless Data Collection & WiFi MAC Analysis
+617.1 HANDS ON: Wireless Data Collection and WiFi MAC Analysis

-Students will identify the risks associated with modern wireless deployments as well as the characteristics of physical layer radio frequency systems, including 802.1 Ia/b/g systems.
+Students will identify the risks associated with modern wireless deployments as well as the characteristics of physical layer radio frequency systems, including 802.11 a/b/g systems.
 Students will leverage open-source tools for analyzing wireless traffic and mapping wireless deployments.